 Multiple employees

-- Optional: apply filters to narrow the selection.
+- Optional: Apply filters to narrow the selection.

 - Check the box to the left of the relevant employees’ names.